psfoley/Challenge/Task_1/README.md

 Task 1 (**"Federated Training"**) aims at effective weight aggregation methods for the creation of a consensus model given a pre-defined segmentation algorithm for training, while also (optionally) accounting for network outages.

 ## Getting started
-1. Register for the FeTS 2021 Challenge [here](https://www.med.upenn.edu/cbica/fets/miccai2021/) and submit a data request
+1. Register for the FeTS 2021 Challenge [here](https://www.med.upenn.edu/cbica/fets/miccai2021/) and submit a data request.
 2. Install [Git](https://git-scm.com/downloads) on your machine.
 3. ```git clone https://github.com/FETS-AI/Challenge.git```
 4. ```cd Challenge/Task_1```
-5. Create virtual environment (python 3.6-3.8): we recommend using [Anaconda](https://www.anaconda.com/products/individual) as a package manager, and a new environment can be created and activated using the following commands:
+5. Create virtual environment (python 3.6-3.8): we recommend using [Anaconda](https://www.anaconda.com/products/individual) as a package manager, using which a new environment can be created and activated using the following commands:
 ```bash
 ## create venv in specific path
 conda create -p ./venv python=3.7 -y